artlung/The-Lounge-2002/transcript.md

 <div class="timestamp" style="text-align: right;"><a id="t00h17m14s" href="#t00h17m14s">[00:17:14]</a></div>

 **Dirk Sutro:** Well we're checking out blogging in The Lounge tonight that's the phenomenon of "web logging" we have three bonafide bloggers here and we're talking about all three of their blogs and what goes on there what you can find there why they do it and what it's like to live in a cyber realm.
 A large part of your day.
 Mitch is here; Lester is here; Joe is here.
 You can join us at 888-895-5727 or email us lounge at kpbs.org we'll pick up your e-mails during the show and if you want to check out Joe's blog it's changing as we speak as he types while I'm talking.
-Who knows what he's really saying about me on there but you can check it out at art lung dot com slash blog.
+Who knows what he's really saying about me on there but you can check it out at ARTLUNG.COM slash blog.
 And Joe I was looking over your shoulder during the break there.
 And one of the things that you put on your on your blog was that you were you were somewhat blown away at how frank Lester is on his Web site.

 <div class="timestamp" style="text-align: right;"><a id="t00h18m09s" href="#t00h18m09s">[00:18:09]</a></div>